 Competing with experienced All Black Dane Coles for a starting berth, Matu’u crossed the whitewash on three occasions for the New Zealand-based franchise, earning himself a seat on the plane to the 2015 Rugby World Cup.

-Matu'u made his international debut for Samoa against the United States during the 2015 World Rugby Pacific Nations Cup.
-He has gone to represent Samoa in the 2015 Rugby World Cup.
+Matu'u made his international debut for Samoa against the United States during the 2015 Pacific Nations Cup and went on to represent Samoa in the 2015 Rugby World Cup.

 Gloucester Rugby signed Motu from the Hurricanes for the 2016-17 Premiership campaign, adding further depth to the front-five ranks at the club.